NuCivic/react-dash/README.md

 ## How it works

-All the dashboard configuration is stored in a javascript object inside the file *src/settings.js*.
+Dashboard configuration is stored as a javascript object inside the file *src/settings.js*.
 It's a hierarchical representation of a dashboard.
-They are composed of regions and each region stores elements.
-These elements contain the required information to instantiate a *React* component base in the type key.
+Each dashboard is composed of regions and each region stores elements.
+These elements contain the required information to instantiate a *React* component based on the _type_ key.

-When a dashboard is created it uses the layout configured in the settings.
-This layout calls the *renderRegion* method, which iterates over all the elements for that region.
-Then the *renderRegion* method creates the *React* component with the name set in the type key of that object.
-The rest of properties of this object are passed to the component as *React* props.
+When a dashboard is created it uses the _layout_ configured in the settings.
+The _layout_ is then loaded by the *renderRegion* method, which iterates over all the elements for that region.
+Then the *renderRegion* method creates the *React* component with the name set in the _type_ key of that settings object.
+The rest of the properties of this object are passed to the component as *React* _props_.

 ## Entry point
-The entry point of the application is either the *src/standalone.js* or *src/dkan.js* depending on the environment you want to use.
-All the custom components you create need to be imported into this file.
-For example, we're importing the custom component *GAChart* which is a subclass of the *Chart* component.
+The entry point to the application is either the *src/standalone.js* or *src/dkan.js* file, depending on which environment you are using. **_All of the custom components you create need to be imported into this file._** For example, we're importing the custom component *GAChart* which is a subclass of the *Chart* component.

 Once the custom components are imported we need to wait until the *dom* is ready and then render the dashboard in the *target dom* element.